movementbuff/offthegridgame/README.md

 - Save and exit the file.
 Do ***NOT*** set the file to Read Only.
 This is important as doing so would not allow you to change your sensitivity, volume, resolution and scaling methods inside the game menu!

+- If you wish to improve the appearance of the game, you can re-enable shadows.
+This greatly improves the quality of the image and can help with spotting players *at the cost of some performance* ( 10-30% depending on system )
+To do this,
+	- Right click Engine.ini located in **%localappdata%\G01\Saved\Config\WindowsClient** and select properties then disable Read Only and press Ok.
+	- Open Engine.ini in Notepad and remove these entries (You will find them under [SystemSettings]

+		r.ShadowQuality=0
+		r.Shadow.CSM.MaxCascades=0
+		r.Shadow.DistanceScale=-1
+		r.Shadow.CSM.TransitionScale=0
+		r.DistanceFieldShadowing=0
+		r.Shadows.SpotLightTransitionScale=1
+		r.Shadow.MaxResolution=0
+		r.Shadow.MaxCSMResolution=0
+		r.MaxCSMRadiusToAllowPerObjectShadows=0.01
+		r.Shadow.RadiusThresholdRSM=0
+		r.Shadow.SpotLightDepthBias=0
+		r.Shadow.TexelsPerPixel=0
+		r.Shadow.PerObject=0
+		r.AllowLandscapeShadows=0
+		r.DFShadowScatterTileCulling=0
+		r.ParallelShadows=0
+		r.Shadow.FadeExponent=1
+		r.Shadow.PreshadowExpand=-1

+	- Close and Save Engine.ini then Right click > Properties > Enable Read Only > Press OK

 # Changing Settings ingame